 An applied professional program that educates leaders in technology training and development, school library media and educational computing and media.
 All instructional technology programs are available 100% online.

-The Master’s of Science in Instructional Technology offers three concentrations: Instructional Design and Development, Educational Technology, and School Library Media.
-All three concentrations are available entirely online and in person.
-In-person options are offered in a hybrid format with both face-to-face and online meetings.
+The Master of Science in Instructional Technology offers three concentrations: Instructional Design and Development, Educational Technology, and School Library Media.

 Students select from one of three concentrations:

 For professionals who are interested in the analysis of human performance problems to propose best learning solutions; as well as design and development of innovative learning materials.
 Students will learn and apply learning (instructional) design principles using emerging learning technologies.
 Students in this program will develop knowledge and skills of implementing and evaluating learning solutions (effective instruction) in a variety of settings including higher education, business and industry, government agencies (training), health industry (medical) and military for both face-to-face and online learning environments.
 This concentration may be completed 100% online or in a hybrid format.